 We decided that the visual manifestation of the word mark itself should exemplify its meaning and so we came up with the idea of designing the mark and then working with an artisan to physically make the mark we had envisioned on the computer.
-This then would epitomize the meaning of confluence.
-We worked with Sanju-ben (via Kala Raksha), who belongs to the Dhebaria Rabari tribe.
+This then would epitomise the meaning of confluence.
+We worked with Sanjuben Pachanbhai Rabari of Kukadsar village (via Kala Raksha), who belongs to the Dhebaria Rabari community.

 Seen here is the computer generated version we did in Delhi, and the handmade version that Sajnu-ben made in Kachchh.
 We gave her the freedom to interpret and alter the designs between and within the letters but keeping the letters as similar as possible.